 I asked myself questions that would soon come to roost that morning with my wife: “What keeps me from doing this?
 Am I too proud because I was once on television in millions of homes?
 Or because I was well-known in this town as a successful executive for many years?
 Am I afraid of people judging me as a has-been?”

 These thoughts wrestled in my head for a while.
 “Why would I want to work so hard when I don’t have to?
-Shouldn’t I keep hustling for the freelance work I am highly respected for?
+Should I keep up the freelance work?
 Or should I, after all, finally just improve my golf game so people would actually want to play with me….”

 That’s when it hit me on that night and leapt out of my brain at 5 am.